wills106/homeassistant-solax-modbus/docs/solax-mode8-modbus-power-control.md

 ### KNOWN ISSUES: (Work in progress):
-* When the battery gets fully charged (or when the specified duration expires), the systems sometimes seems to automatically change to mode6 (Self consume - Charge an Discharge), this mode does not limit PV anymore and may export power when prices are still negative.
+* When the battery gets fully charged (or when the specified duration expires), the systems sometimes seems to automatically change to mode 6 (Self consume - Charge an Discharge), this mode does not limit PV anymore and may export power when prices are still negative.
 Further observation is necassary to understand this.
-* The remotecontrol_duration parameter (not to be confused with autorepeat duration) seems to be ignored by the Solax firmwre and mode 8 remains active for a longer time.
+* The remotecontrol_duration parameter (not to be confused with autorepeat duration) seems to be ignored by the Solax firmware and mode 8 remains active for a longer time.
 This can be overcome by using an automation that sets the mode 8 to disabled.
 We are working on an automatic deactivation when the autorepeat_duration expires.
-* In case the mode does not terminate, the new modes can be disabled with the Mode 1 Disabled selection followed by a click on the Mode 1 trigger button.
+* In case the mode does not terminate, the new modes can be disabled with the Mode 1 Disabled selection followed by a click on the Mode 1 trigger button (this issue should be solved now).
 * The inverter may take some time to reduce the PV power, it can take a minute or more before the target is reached.

 ***